Basic info and definitions

 I am the child's grandparent.
 Can I get custody or visitation?

 A non-parent, such as a grandparent, can only try to get custody of the child by showing that the parents are unfit.
 This is a hard thing to do.
-Another way to get custody is if you have the permission (agreement) of the parents.
-The parents must relinquish (give up) custody in writing and a judge must award custody to you.
+Another way to get custody is if you have the agreement of the parents and they give up (relinquish) custody to you in writing; and then a judge must approve it award custody to you.
 You may also be able to get custody if the parents abandon the child.
 It is highly recommended that you get an attorney to help you out with these types of custody cases.
-You may be able to find legal help on our OK Finding a Lawyer page.
+You may be able to find legal help on our Oklahoma Finding a Lawyer page.

-If the parents won’t allow you to visit and you file for visitation in court, you can only get visitation of the child against the wishes of the parents if:
+If the parents won’t allow you (the grandparent) to visit and you file for visitation in court, you can only get visitation against the wishes of the parents if:

 - It is in the child’s best interests to have visitation with you; and